Search features

 Email Email More info More Info

 ENGL 324.
 EUROPEAN LITERATURE.
 A study of European fiction in translation, with major emphasis on the novel, highlighting the work of writers such as Flaubert, Tolstoy, Dostoevsky, and Mann.
-Alternate years, semester course, three hours.
+Alternate years, three hours.

 a section of the EUROPEAN LITERATURE course in English - ENGL